Maria von Maltzan: Biography

 Countess Maria von Maltzan was born into a wealthy noble family at Militsch Palace, Silesia, Germany (today Milicz, Poland) and was raised on the family's 18000 acre estate, the youngest of eight children.
 After completing grade school in Berlin in 1927, she decided to undertake studies in zoology at the University of Breslau, a rare occurrence for a girl during this time.
 Her family was strictly against the idea, but her teachers supported her and she got permission.
-In 1928, she enrolled at the University of Munich where she received her doctorate in natural sciences five years later.
+In 1928, she enrolled in the Ludwig-Maximilians-Universität München where she received her doctorate in natural sciences five years later.

 When the Nazis seized power in 1933, her sense of justice made her join different resistance movements against the Nazis almost immediately.
 For years, she worked as an underground-fighter.
 Due to her status and relation to numerous Nazi officers, von Maltzan was at first above suspicion.
 Maria von Maltzan's sister, Alix, was married to Field Marshal Walther von Reichenau.
 As the brutality of the Nazi Régime accelerated with murder, violence and terror, the seeds of their plan for the total extermination of the Jews dawned on Maria von Maltzan in all its horror - and she immediately decided to act.
 Back in Berlin since 1935, she always responded to calls for help and took the Jews into her own home, fed and protected them, right under the noses of the Gestapo.
 Due to her well-known political attitude, she had to get by with numerous jobs before she began studying veterinary medicine in 1940, graduating in 1943.
 Throughout the war, the Countess von Maltzan, in cooperation with the Swedish Church, provided a safe haven for more than 60 Jews, deserters, and forced labourers, arranging for them to escape to safety.
 She falsified official visas and other documents, and helped many Jews escape from Berlin in trucks that she often drove herself.